byuitechops/BYUI-Canvas-Admin-Tools/scripts/lock/ProjectCaptureDocLock.md

 ## Background

 Corey and his team were given the task to lock all blueprint items in many courses.
-Those buttons were often difficult to click because they were alternating between visible and not-visible.
+Those buttons were often difficult to click because they were alternating between visible and not-visible, and there are often hundreds of them.
 They requested a tool that would do this for them.

 -----